Making a design system more effective through co-creation and strategic alignment

 We would run video call sessions for more complex patterns such as cards, notifications, feed, etc. Designers from the product teams could join and co-create with us.
 Figma proved to be the ideal environment to run these sessions, allowing participants to mock up something they wanted to share quickly.

 For the first time, w3DS had external designers collaborating and giving constant feedback about creating the components and patterns libraries.
-Moving away from a self-service approach to a closer relationship with users allowed the team to quickly understand our offerings' limitations and identify emerging patterns that we haven't considered.
+As per the new strategy, moving away from a self-service approach to a closer relationship with users allowed the team to quickly understand our offerings' limitations and identify emerging patterns that we haven't considered.

 We were successful in getting the large applications teams excited about w3DS 7.0.
 Not only because the components looked better but because designers in those different teams participated in the creation process.
 The closer relationship with the teams became a differentiator from what Carbon does.
 We were a nimbler design system.
 But more accessible and with an open collaboration model.